WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 In most cases the kind of operations that Supercomputers do involve large numerical calculations that take too much time to complete and therefore are simply unfeasible to perform on a normal desktop computer or even powerful workstations.

-## What are the specifications of my own computer?
+## What are the specifications of my computer?

 One way of understanding what Supercomputing is could be attained by comparing an HPC cluster with your own desktop computer.
-This is a good way of getting a sense of the scale and speed and power of supercomputers.
+This is a good way of getting a sense of supercomputers' scale, speed, and power.

 The first exercise consists on collect some important information about the computer you have in front of you, we will use that information to the features of our HPC cluster.
 From your computer, gather information about the CPU, number of Cores, Total RAM memory, and Hard Drive.

 You can see specs for our cluster [Thorny Flat](https://docs.hpc.wvu.edu/text/83.ThornyFlat.html)

-Try to gather an idea on the Hardware present on your machine and see the hardware we have on Thorny Flat
+Try to gather an idea of the Hardware present on your machine and see the hardware we have on Thorny Flat

 Here are some tricks to get that data from several Operating Systems